sebschlicht/Web-Science-MOOC-update/Lesson.md

     lunits[2] = "secondUnit"
     renderLesson(title, lunits)

-If we are not allowed to execute code like this, we should try out if a module can keep a state within one page request or if the module looses it every time it gets called.
+We are not allowed to execute code outside of a module.
+We are not able to store a variable in the module within a page request, every call creates a new module instance.
+Either we manage to pass arrays/objects to the module request or we would need to store the state in a persistent store.